 I’ve climbed seven 5,000 footers in the White Mountains in the past three weeks using Pacerpoles and I’ve never reached the summits so quickly, with so much leftover energy, and so little quadriceps soreness the next day.
 It’s nothing short of a miracle in my book, especially since I’ve worn a fully loaded backpack on each of the three trips I took climbing these peaks.

 When descending down a steep slope, I lengthen the Pacerpoles and lean a little forward.
-This is a lot different than when I use regular hiking poles where my tendency is to lean backwards.
-Leaning forward helps keep the poles more perpendicular, so that they can support my load better.
-It also means that I can treat the hand grip more like a horizontal shelf or bannister, and enlist my triceps and lats to reduce the shock of descending, on my knees.
+This is a lot different than when I use regular hiking poles where my tendency is to lean backward.
+Leaning forward helps keep the poles more perpendicular so that they can support my load better.
+It also means that I can treat the handgrip more like a horizontal shelf or banister, and enlist my triceps and lats to reduce the shock of descending, on my knees.